 Liturgical Brocades: Fabrics for Making Church Vestments

 The term brocade evokes images of rich fabrics with elegant designs.
-It is true that nice quality brocade fabrics are difficult to find.
-Yet we are blessed at Ecclesiastical Sewing to have a number of nice brocades to offer for use in making church vestments.
+Nice quality brocade fabrics are indeed difficult to find.
+Yet we are blessed at Ecclesiastical Sewing to have several nice brocades to offer for use in making church vestments.
 For those who may not be familiar with Ecclesiastical Sewing, or who may be new to our blog and company, I would like to take a moment and share who we are and what we are about.

 The Season of Lent